kshaa/blaahg/b/2016-08-27-blind-type.markdown

 author: Krišjānis Veinbahs
 ---

 I was at home an hour till midnight.
 Minutes before I had had a chat and drank a beer with Nick.
-My bedroom was a mess, because I was planning to repaint the ceiling and walls.
+My bedroom was a mess, because I was planning to repaint the ceilings and walls.

 I was sitting in the dark, doing my daily Facebook and mail checks (the lights had to be removed to make painting easier).
 I kind of wanted to go to sleeep and in preperation decided to make my laptop's screen a bit dimmer.
 Tried dimming it with native 'fn' buttons, but it was still too bright.
 Decided to do it with some Googled commands.